 What Is Data Access Governance (DAG)?

-Data access governance (DAG) is an essential part of data governance.
+Data access governance (DAG) is an essential part of data governance that controls access based on whether the user needs the information or is authorized to view it.
 The approach uses policies, processes, and technologies to manage who can access, view, and use your organization’s data.
 It ensures that only authorized individuals can access sensitive data, and only at the right time.

-You can use RBAC to assign permissions based on user roles, or ABAC, which uses attributes like user role, location, and time to dynamically manage access permissions.
+You can use RBAC to assign permissions based on user roles, or ABAC, which uses attributes like user role, location, and time to dynamically control access permissions to sensitive business information and customer data within your business.

 The idea is to protect your organization’s sensitive information from users who don’t have permission to view it and thereby prevent potential breaches.